SARAH LINNER QUIE

 SARAH STEICHEN STILES

 Sarah Steichen graduated with honors from St. Olaf College with a degree in dance & management studies.
 She was the captain of the National Champion Eden Prairie Pom Squad and has continued to choreograph and work with dance teams across the country.
-She is now in her fourth year as a company member with Zenon Dance Company and spent the past year working and performing in France and Cuba.
-When not dancing, Sarah can be found near water, laughing with friends and family, and enjoying life with her supportive husband, Tom.
-Miss Sarah finds great joy in sharing her love for dance and is exremely grateful for her Prairie School of Dance family!
+She is now in her fifth year as a company member with Zenon Dance Company.
+She’s performed in St. Petersburg, Russia, Cuba & France.
+When not dancing, Sarah can be found near water, walking her dog, and enjoying life and delicious food with family and friends.
+Miss Sarah finds great joy in sharing her love for dance and is extremely grateful for her Prairie School of Dance family!

 Megan Wind is a dancer, teacher, and performer based out of Minneapolis.
 Megan is currently a company member of Keane Sense of Rhythm and Kaleena Miller Dance.
 She studied tap with Keane Sense Rhythm, where she had the opportunities to perform internationally at different events such as the Chicago Human Rhythm Project, Tappy Holidays in New York City, the Ordway, the Walker Art Center and the Ladek Droj Dance Festival in Poland.
 She graduated from St Paul Conservatory for Performing Artists, where she primarily studied modern, ballet, jazz, hip hop, tap and african dance.
 She currently attends the University of Minnesota -Twin Cities where she is studying Strategic Communications with a Design minor.